 2. Portland Marathon

-Another great choice for a walking marathon, the Portland Marathon takes place every year in Oregon and has been going strong since 1985.
+Another great choice for a walking marathon is the Portland Marathon and especially the half marathon.
+This event takes place every year in Oregon and has been going strong since 1985.

-The course is flat and scenic and you can expect plenty of people cheering you on as you go past.
-The best thing about this race is that it’s free!
+There are a few climbs and drops along the route, but none is particularly steep or long.
+The route is scenic and you can expect plenty of people cheering you on as you go past.

 If you’ve never done a marathon before then why not try something a little shorter like the Boston Half Marathon?
 This is a great opportunity to try something new without having to commit to a full marathon.

-You don’t have to worry about getting lost because the course is clearly marked, and there are hundreds of walking competitors at every single event, ensuring you won’t be left on your own as the serious runners take off.
+You don’t have to worry about getting lost because the course is clearly marked.
+There are hundreds of walking competitors at every single event, ensuring you won’t be left on your own as the serious runners take off.